mattihicks/mattihicks/international-research.md

        <div class="col-2">
        </div>
        <div class="col-8">
-        <h2 class="projectTitle">Research objectives</h2>
+        <h2 class="projectTitle">Question</h2>
-        <li class="objectiveResearchList">Discover the digital touchpoints for students and parents who book an EF language course and understand how these touchpoints impact their EF experience</li>
+        <p>What are the digital touchpoints for students and parents who book an EF language course and how do these touchpoints impact their EF experience?</p>
-<li class="objectiveResearchList">Map out the EF staff interactions throughout the EF customer journey</li>
-<li class="objectiveResearchList"> Identify pain-points and design opportunities for the project moving forward</li>
       </div>
     </div>
   </div>